 Switching bands creates a sinister feel and can be used to change keys dramatically.
 Its like a bridge is created for that moment where its acceptable to either switch to the new scale in a different key or stay put.
 Play this sound clip below for an example.

 So where does this extra note go in said chord?
-Well that depends what kind of chord your playing.
+Well that depends what kind of chord you are playing.
 Usually when playing a 7th, you don’t play the 5th.
-That’s because it makes it sound a little muddy from too many harmonics.
+That’s because it makes the chord sound a little muddy from too many harmonics.
 To get around that, you can spread the chord out across the octaves but for right now we’re going to just remove the 5th.
 Later on I’ll explain how to spread chords out and how different spreads can change its motives.

 Building a 7th Chord

 A dominant seventh chord, or major-minor seventh chord, can often be seen labeled as: C7.
 This is your regular 7th Chord and will turn any chord into a jazzy sounding chord.
 It’s foundation is a Major chord build with a Minor on top.
 Whenever you play this chord, it makes the song want to move up a forth. (e.g. If your on C, you move to F; If your on A, you move to D.) If the chord sounds a little muddy, remove it’s 5th and play: R 4 10

 A major seventh chord, or major-major seventh chord, can often be seen labeled as: CM7, CMaj7.
 This seventh chord has a very mellow sound and feel to it.
 It’s foundation is a Major chord build with a Major on top.
 If the chord sounds a little muddy, remove it’s 5th and play: R 4 11